 Promoting Economic Development in Virginia’s Tobacco Region

 The Tobacco Region Revitalization Commission is a 28-member body created by the 1999 General Assembly.
 Its mission is the promotion of economic growth and development in tobacco-dependent communities, using proceeds of the national tobacco settlement.
 To date, the Commission has awarded 1,999 grants totaling more than

 To learn more about Commission's programs click Grant Funding Info at the left.
 Also be sure to see the profiles below for examples of significant programs and facilities supported by Commission grants.

-To fulfill the recommendations within the January 2013, Boston Consulting Group (BCG) report, the Tobacco Commission (TICRC) in partnership with the Commonwealth Center for Advanced Manufacturing (CCAM) initiated a project to fund three Centers of Excellence (CoE’s) for advanced manufacturing workforce training.
+To fulfill the recommendations within the January 2013, Boston Consulting Group (BCG) report, the Tobacco Commission (TRRC) in partnership with the Commonwealth Center for Advanced Manufacturing (CCAM) initiated a project to fund three Centers of Excellence (CoE’s) for advanced manufacturing workforce training.
+Click to read more...